Librarika/manual/docs/cataloging.md

 ### Delete Author

-You can delete an author from your library catalog.
-Please go to the [Edit Author](#edit-author) section and the edit author form will be displayed with a button named `Delete` on the top of the section.
+You can delete an author from your library catalog in two ways.
+Either you can delete it from the [Authors](#authors) section where you can see a delete icon on the next to that author which you want to delete.
+Or, you can go to the [Edit Author](#edit-author) section and the edit author form will be displayed with a button named `Delete` on the top of the section.
 Click on it and confirm your delete action.

 ---